OpenTechStrategies/docs/oss-dev-checklist.md

 * <a href="#vc-namespace" id="vc-namespace">**Put repositories in one project-related namespace.**</a>

-  Host all repositories under a single, project-related namespace.
+  Host the project's repositories in a single, project-related namespace.

   This does not mean the namespace must be the same as the project name; it just means there should be _one_ namespace, and it should be related to the project in some long-term way.

-  For example, development in the OpenHMIS project is being led by a Pathways Community Network Institute (PCNI).
+  For example, development in the OpenHMIS project is being led by Pathways Community Network Institute (PCNI).
 They have registered an organization account on GitHub, [github.com/PCNI](https://github.com/PCNI/), and all repositories